NonayMete/gradleRIOatom/README.md

 # gradleRIOatom

-Need to have installed npm modules specifically the "request" and "extend" modules for package to run.
+Need to have installed npm modules run npm install extend to get modules